 - Insurance disputes

 Breach of Contract

 Commercial disputes are often the result of non-compliance with the provisions of a contract, including delays in performance, defective products or services, and late or non-payment.
-It is therefore essential to retain an experienced commercial litigation attorney who can determine the legal obligations of each party under a contract and whether there has been a breach.
+It is therefore essential to retain an experienced commercial litigation attorney in Encino, Los Angeles who can determine the legal obligations of each party under a contract and whether there has been a breach.
 For example, in a vendor/supplier contract, the vendor has the obligation to deliver a product that conforms to the buyers expectations (as represented by the vendor) when the contract was executed.
 If the vendor delivers the wrong product, an incomplete product, or a defective product, the product is considered “non-conforming” then the vendor has breached the contract.
 In order for the non-breaching party to claim damages, that party must have performed the obligations required of it under the contract, or have a valid legal excuse for non-performance.
 In a claim for breach of contract, the following three elements must generally be shown:

 - Existence of a valid contract (written, oral, or implied)

 - Evidence of plaintiff’s performance of his or her obligation or a valid legal excuse for non-performance